xinnna/Solus-Nvidia-Optimus-Manager/README.md

     ```
     Please note: Don't run with `sudo`

-- The script will automatically install and configure everything for Gnome, MATE, or Budgie.
+- The script will automatically install and configure everything for Budgie, MATE, Gnome or KDE Plasma.
 - Reboot
 - That's it!